Unsupervised Monocular Depth Estimation in Highly Complex Environments: Methods

-We use the famous unsupervised framework, monodepth2 \cite{godard2019digging}, to acquire the trained depth network in an unsupervised manner.
+We use the famous unsupervised framework, monodepth2 \cite{godard2019digging}, to acquire the trained depth network in an unsupervised manner, which is shown in Fig. 2-a.
 Monodepth2 \cite{godard2019digging} has been widely used as the basic unsupervised framework in this field because of its high practicability and accuracy \cite{johnston2020self,klingner2020self,spencer2020defeat}.
-After training the monodepth2 on day-time dataset, the depth model consisting of an encoder $E_{d}$ and a decoder $D_{d}$ is used in the proposed ITDFA.
-The depth model learns a mapping from the day-time images $I_{d}$ to the pixel-level depth maps $O_{d}$:
+For the day time scenario, the unsupervised monocular depth estimation is formulated as the minimization of the per-pixel minimum reprojection error: